How to Setup PBR Texture Maps in the Cinema 4D Material Editor

-What is a PBR Material?
+What is PBR?

 Physically Based Rendering (PBR) is a method of shading and rendering that provides a more accurate representation of how light interacts with surfaces.
 It can be referred to as Physically Based Rendering (PBR) or Physically Based Shading (PBS)

 The settings on this page define the basic color of the material, such as RGB 255/0/0 for red.